SanityLinux/Base/README.md

 ## News - 06/2017
 The distro is looking for contributors!
 Got the chops to bring a Linux distro to life?
 There's too much work for me to do alone in a reasonable amount of time.
 Come waste hours of your life with me and delve into voluntary alcoholism while contributing to a FOSS project that'll let you brag at the hackerspace!

-# Pür Linux
+# Sanity Linux
-Pür Linux is a Linux distribution focused on Stability, Security, and Simplicity.
+Sanity Linux is a Linux distribution focused on Stability, Security, and Simplicity.
 No wonky distro-specific changes, no unneeded packages in base, and best of all (in our opinion), no systemd (though we're big proponents of freedom, and do not explicity make system changes designed to render it impossible for you to install systemd if you so choose.
 We have no intention of providing a package for it, however.)

-## About Pür
+## About Sanity
-Pür Linux (Pronounced Pure Linux) consists of a base system comprised of upstream pure code (GNU utils you'd expect on a Linux system, the latest vanilla Linux kernel upon packaging), and the Linux port of pkgsrc from NetBSD for ports.
+Sanity Linux consists of a base system comprised of upstream pure code (GNU utils you'd expect on a Linux system, the latest vanilla Linux kernel upon packaging), and the Linux port of pkgsrc from NetBSD for ports.

-Pür Linux is not a fork, nor respin of any pre-existing Linux Distribution.
+Sanity Linux is not a fork, nor respin of any pre-existing Linux Distribution.
 The only relation to any other distro is that right now, we use an Arch Linux box for building the environment that gets tar'd.

-Unlike other Linux distributions, Pür Linux uses a Base/Ports paradigm, similar to FreeBSD, wherein the base operating system is updated and maintained separately from user-installed packages.
+Unlike other Linux distributions, Sanity Linux uses a Base/Ports paradigm, similar to FreeBSD, wherein the base operating system is updated and maintained separately from user-installed packages.
 This means you can update them independently, and package updates won't bork your OS.

-Pür Linux will be distributed in a quarterly release schedule.
+Sanity Linux will be distributed in a quarterly release schedule.

 Installation will be as simple as untarring and running setup.sh, or running setup from a Pür installation disk, similar to Slackware's installation process.

 All configurations are done via plaintext files, or shell scripts.

-Shells included are bash, csh, ksh, and fish.
+Shells included are csh, ksh, and dash.

 We are also the very FIRST Linux Distribution with plans to ship NTPsec rather than classic NTP or OpenNTP by default! https://www.ntpsec.org/

-## The Pür Linux Team
+## The Sanity Linux Team
 * Rainbow  - Project Director, BASE team lead, Packages Maintainer. https://twitter.com/hacker_horse
 * Brent - Git Wizard, Architecture Engineer, BASE Developer.  https://twitter.com/sysadm_podcast
 * TechStewart - Documentation team lead. https://twitter.com/TheTechStewart

-## Benefits of using Pür
+## Benefits of Sanity
 * No weird distro-specific changes to the file-system hierarchy: we use a standardized filesystem layout, similar to FreeBSD and traditional UNIX.
 * No binary logs or incomprehensible configuration formats: We're not using systemd.
 Everything is logged to plaintext.
 Configuration files are the same, unless otherwise specified by upstream, which brings us to:
 * 100% Upstream code: everything is build from upstream code.
 Everything works as the programmers intended, and all documentation is correct (or as correct as the programmer wrote) for the version installed.
-* Latest code: Pür's goal is to provide the latest stable code releases from the programmers and teams involved.
+* Latest code: Sanity's goal is to provide the latest stable code releases from the programmers and teams involved.
 You won't find a 3 year out of date version of something here.
 Every release is completely comprised of the newest stable releases, unless otherwise specified in the Changelog/Errata Notification
-* No new tools to learn: If you know UNIX, you know Pür Linux.
+* No new tools to learn: If you know UNIX, you know Sanity Linux.
 Releases are installed and updated as tarballs you simply extract and overwrite with.
 Wanna copy your configuration to a whole new system?
-Tar up /etc and /usr/local, and extract onto a new disk or partition along with the latest Pür Linux release tarball.
+Tar up /etc and /usr/local, and extract onto a new disk or partition along with the latest Sanity Linux release tarball.
 Done!
 * Releases are synced with the latest stable snapshot of the NetBSD pkgsrc tree, and via pkgin and pkgsrc's automated building framework, binary packages are also available, in addition to the standard From Source methodology provided by pkgsrc
 * ZFS is a supported Filesystem, and will be included as a Loadable Kernel Module compiled against the current upstream stable Linux kernel.